microsoft/api-guidelines/Guidelines.md

 id                 | Yes      | Unique ID of the new subscription that can be used later to update/delete the subscription. expirationDateTime | No       | Uses existing Microsoft REST API Guidelines defined time formats.

-Creation of subscriptions SHOULD be idempotent.
+The creation of subscriptions SHOULD be idempotent.
-The combination of properties scoped to the auth token, provides a uniqueness constraint.
+The combination of properties scoped to the auth-token provides a uniqueness constraint.

 Below is an example request using a User + Application principal to subscribe to notifications from a file: